Leatherhead Register Wedding

-For a wedding photographer then there is no such thing as bad weather.
+When it comes top wedding photography there is no such thing as bad weather.
 An experienced and skilled photographer knows how to get the desired shot by improvisation.
 Having said that, a nice venue makes a huge difference.

-It goes without saying that a good location lends itself to great images.
+It goes without saying that a good location lends itself to great images, like the Stanhill Court Hotel.
 It’s very important to agree at the initial meeting that the bride needs to be ready at least 40min before leaving for the church or register office.
-This gives just the right time to photograph her unrushed.
+This gives just the right time to photograph her un-rushed.

 We then moved to the bottom of the staircase to photograph the back of Cherie’s dress.
 We used the same lighting set up and within a few minutes we got the photo we were after.